dongshu2013/ash-coin/README.md

 ## Environment Variables

-The application requires the following environment variables:
+The application requires the following environment variable:

-- **HELIUS_API_KEY**: Your Helius API key for Solana RPC access (for production)
+- **NEXT_PUBLIC_HELIUS_API_KEY**: Your Helius API key for Solana RPC access (for both development and production)
-- **NEXT_PUBLIC_HELIUS_API_KEY**: Your Helius API key for local development

-For local development, copy `.env.example` to `.env.local` and fill in your API keys.
+For local development, copy `.env.example` to `.env.local` and fill in your API key.

-For production deployment on Railway, set the environment variables in the Railway dashboard without the `NEXT_PUBLIC_` prefix.
+For production deployment on Railway, set the same environment variable in the Railway dashboard.

 ## Getting Started